Longitude: History

 Christopher Columbus made two attempts to use lunar eclipses to discover his longitude, the first in Saona Island, on 14 September 1494 (second voyage), and the second in Jamaica on 29 February 1504 (fourth voyage).
 It is assumed that he used astronomical tables for reference.
 His determinations of longitude showed large errors of 13° and 38° W respectively.
 Randles (1985) documents longitude measurement by the Portuguese and Spanish between 1514 and 1627 both in the Americas and Asia.
 Errors ranged from 2° to 25°.

 The telescope was invented in the early 17th century.
 Initially an observation device, developments over the next half century transformed it into an accurate measurement tool.
 The pendulum clock was patented by Christiaan Huygens in 1657 and gave an increase in accuracy of about 30 fold over previous mechanical clocks.
 These two inventions would revolutionise observational astronomy and cartography.

 On land, the period from the development of telescopes and pendulum clocks until the mid-18th century saw a steady increase in the number of places whose longitude had been determined with reasonable accuracy, often with errors of less than a degree, and nearly always within 2° to 3°.
 By the 1720s errors were consistently less than 1°.
 At sea during the same period, the situation was very different.
-Two problems proved intractable.
-The first was the need of a navigator for immediate results.
-The second was the marine environment.
+Two problems proved intractable; the first was the need of a navigator for immediate results, and the second was the marine environment.
 Making accurate observations in an ocean swell is much harder than on land, and pendulum clocks do not work well in these conditions.